EXCLUSIVE-Poland asks EU to hold off fines for disciplining judges - letter

 By Gabriela Baczynska

-Warsaw currently owes 70 million euros for failing to halt immediately the work of the chamber pending a final verdict by the top EU court on the scheme, widely criticised for allowing the government to sideline judges questioning its policies.
+Warsaw currently owes 70 million euros for failing to halt immediately all work by the chamber pending a final verdict by the EU's top court on a scheme widely criticised for enabling the government to sideline judges who question its policies.

-The letter is the latest development in the case, one of many battles between the nationalist, eurosceptic Law and Justice (PiS) party ruling in Poland and the EU over undercutting democratic checks and balances.
+The letter is the latest development in one of many battles between Poland's ruling nationalist Law and Justice (PiS) party and the EU over the erosion of democratic checks and balances.

-Poland's EU Ambassador, Andrzej Sados, said in the letter that the head of the Supreme Court had already decided to stop handing some cases to the Disciplinary Chamber, and that the government was "currently consulting draft laws aimed at continuing reforms of the judiciary."
+Poland's EU ambassador, Andrzej Sados, said in the letter that the head of the Supreme Court had already decided to stop handing some cases to the Disciplinary Chamber, and that the government was looking at further changes to the judiciary.

+A Commission official told Reuters such arguments were neither new nor sufficient and that the EU executive would send the first invoice to Warsaw as early as Friday.

-The Brussels-based executive has said it would start sending invoices to Warsaw very soon and had ways to secure the fines owed, including by deducting them from development handouts earmarked for Poland should PiS refuse to pay.
+The Commission said this week it had ways to secure the fines owed, including by deducting them from development funds earmarked for Poland if PiS continues to refuse to pay.

-PiS introduced the Disciplinary Chamber in 2017 as part of sweeping changes to the judiciary that have pushed out many judges - including prominent government critics - and promoted new ones, including giving top judicial roles to party allies.
+PiS first introduced the Disciplinary Chamber in 2017 as part of sweeping changes to the judiciary that have also promoted many new judges and given top roles to party allies.

 The letter did not detail how or when Warsaw would revoke the chamber, which has the power to reassign or suspend judges.

+"The best solution would be to continue judicial reform with the reorganisation of the Supreme Court," he told a radio broadcast on Friday.

+PiS and United Poland have been at loggerheads for months over how to respond EU demands.

-The fundamental disputes with the EU over democratic standards under the increasingly autocratic PiS have cost Poland its reputation as the poster child of post-communist transition and access to billions of euros in EU pandemic recovery funds.
+The disputes with the EU over democratic standards have already cost Poland its reputation as the poster child of post-communist transition, as well as access to billions of euros in European pandemic recovery funds.

 ((gabriela.baczynska@thomsonreuters.com; +32 2 287 68 39; Reuters Messaging: gabriela.baczynska.thomsonreuters.com@reuters.net))